inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

             "validate": validate.URL(),  # must be an implementation of Marshmallow.validate.Validator
             "required": True,
             "error_messages": {
-                "required": "You must provide the experiment homepage URL. " }
+                "required": "You must provide the experiment homepage URL."
+            }
         },
         multiple=False,